“One thing I didn’t want to do was make an emotional decision. I wanted to do what’s best for LeBron James and to do

 How self-distancing works

-The method described here is based on a study which examined people’s self-talk mechanism: that inner monologue that most of us use when we think.
-The researchers’ starting point was that you can promote self-distance during times of introspection, by using the second person pronoun (i.e. “you”) or your own name (e.g. “John”) when thinking about yourself, instead of using the first-person pronoun (“I”).
+The researchers’ starting point was that you can promote self-distance during times of introspection, by using the second-person pronoun (“you”) or by using your own name (e.g. “John”) when thinking about yourself, instead of using the first-person pronoun (“I”).

-This concept is consistent with the construal level theory, which suggests that creating psychological distance in one domain, in this case linguistically, can promote psychological distance in other domains, such as in our decision-making system.
+This concept is consistent with the construal level theory, which suggests that creating psychological distance in one domain, in this case linguistically, can promote psychological distance in other domains, such as in our decision making.

 Based on this, the researchers asked the participants in their experiment to recall two personal experiences: one which was anger-related, and one which was anxiety-related.
 There were two groups of participants: